openid/fapi/fapi-2_0-message-signing.md

 Clients receiving signed resource responses act in the role of "verifier" as defined by [@!I-D.ietf-httpbis-message-signatures].
 This verifier

-1. shall retrieve the valid public key for the Resource Server;
+1. shall retrieve the valid public key for the resource server;
 1. shall accept and verify the signature in the response as described in [@!I-D.ietf-httpbis-message-signatures];
 1. shall verify that `@status` and `created` are included in the signature;
 1. if the response contains a body, shall verify that `content-digest` is in the signature; and
 1. shall verify that the signature contains the tag parameter with a value of `fapi-2-response`.

-**NOTE:** This specification doesn't specify the exact means by which a Client can retrieve the key for the Resource Server.
-Together with the identity of the Resource Server and the `keyid` in the `Signature-Input` field, the Client can retrieve the key from a trusted third party or by some other means.
+**NOTE:** This specification doesn't specify the exact means by which a client can retrieve the key for the resource server.
+Together with the identity of the resource server and the `keyid` in the `Signature-Input` field, the client can retrieve the key from a trusted third party or by some other means.

-**NOTE:** As noted in Section 2.4 of [@!I-D.ietf-httpbis-message-signatures], the Client will need to keep data related to the request in order to verify the response signature.
+**NOTE:** As noted in Section 2.4 of [@!I-D.ietf-httpbis-message-signatures], the client will need to keep data related to the request in order to verify the response signature.

-# Security Considerations
+# Security considerations

-## Authorization Response Encryption
+## Authorization response encryption

-In FAPI2, there is no confidential information in the Authorization Response, hence encryption of the Authorization Response is not required for the purposes of security or confidentiality.
+In FAPI2, there is no confidential information in the authorization response, hence encryption of the authorization response is not required for the purposes of security or confidentiality.
 In addition, to achieve greater interoperability, it is not recommended to use encryption in this case.

 Usage of PKCE in FAPI 2 provides protection for code leakage described in Section 5.4 of [@!JARM].

-## Confusion between Resource Servers and Clients in Introspection Request
+## Confusion between resource servers and clients in introspection request

 In [@!I-D.ietf-oauth-jwt-introspection-response], the resource server accessing the introspection endpoint is seen in the role of a client towards the